-16.12 This Agreement constitutes the entire agreement and understanding of the parties in relation to the subject matter of this Agreement, and supersedes all previous agreements, arrangements and understandings between the parties relating to the subject matter of this Agreement.
+16.12 This Agreement constitutes the entire agreement and understanding of the parties in relation to the subject matter of this Agreement, and supersedes and extinguishes all previous agreements, arrangements and understandings between the parties relating to the subject matter of this Agreement.
 Subject to Clause 11.1, each party acknowledges that no representations or promises not expressly contained in this Agreement have been made by or on behalf of the other party.
 Nothing in this clause excludes any liability for fraud.

 16.13 This Agreement and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it or its subject matter or formation shall be governed by and construed in accordance with the laws of England and Wales.

 16.14 Each party irrevocably agrees that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with this Agreement or its subject matter or formation.

 17.1 Under the Bribery Act 2010 a person may be liable for failing to prevent an associated person from bribing another person on their behalf, where that person performs a service for them.
 To ensure that any such offence can be defended, each party undertakes to the other party not to:

 17.3 Each party further warrants, represents and undertakes to the other party that they have not: